mlomb/chat-analytics/docs/DEV.md

 Hi there!

-Don't forget to run `npm install` before starting to develop.
+Use Node 20 for development.
+Run `npm ci` before starting to develop so installs stay reproducible with `package-lock.json`.

 ## Developing UI